 Another woman’s beautiful body does not lessen the beauty of my own

 I remember the moment my friend told me on holiday that she loved my shape and wished she had more curves like me.
 It took me back.
 I had always put her body (skinny, muscular, long) on a pedestal.
 She liked my shape?
 I at once felt complimented and also like she was playing a joke on me.
-That is how much I thought someone with her shape couldn’t want parts of mine.
+That is how much I thought someone with her shape couldn’t want parts of the mine.

 But she did.
 And her telling me was the first shift in seeing my body in a different light, and eventually coming to love it.
 A lot.